korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 There is no problem right now, since I just finished adding the map to the program.
 It did take a while to fix the error today, since it did not specify the failed part of the code.

+## 08.07.2020
+**What did I do today?**
+I spent a good amount of time, thinking about where my app should go.
+I also tried a few weather APIs and had an appointment with pete at move.
+It took longer than expected to find a suitable API and I suspect it would take even longer to make it work.

+**What will I do tomorrow?**
+I will try to find more suitable APIs.
+I'll also focus more on the goal of having a few APIs instead of making a specific one work.
+I'd much rather have 4 or 5 nice-to-have features in my app, than 2 that work, but only after having spent hours on them.

+**What hinders my progress?**
+Nothing really.
+I'm trying my best to find an amazing API and to think of possible features, but that's very luck based.